 Giving to Penn Vet

-Supporting Penn Vet is a powerful and direct means of making a positive impact on the field of animal care.
+Supporting Penn Vet is a powerful and direct means of making a positive impact on the field of animal care for animals at our hospitals and beyond.
 The generous contributions from donors enable us to attract top-tier faculty, support our students, and enhance our facilities for more effective teaching and treatment.

 Annual Funds

-Your contribution to Penn Vet annual funds directly impact Penn Vet’s ability to thrive and excel.
+Your contributions to Penn Vet annual funds directly impact Penn Vet’s ability to lead in the field of veterinary medicine.
 Every donation, regardless of size, makes a meaningful difference in advancing our mission of training the next generation of veterinary leaders.
-Your support enables us to create transformative experiences and opportunities for our community.
+Whether enabling the everyday operations at one of our hospitals or our graduate school, your support allows us to create transformative experiences and opportunities for our community of students, clinicians, clients, and the animals we help.

 Friends of Penn Vet Fund